 However, if you raise the topic of workplace monitoring with your Filipino virtual assistant, it’s likely you’ll be met with a degree of hostility, as workers are often concerned about the breach on their privacy and your seeming lack of trust in them.

-Employee monitoring should never be conducted in a way which belittles his or her abilities.
+Employee monitoring should never be conducted in a way that belittles his or her abilities.
 In fact, workplace monitoring should be seen as a safeguarding practice for the business and employees who are truly invested in ensuring the success of the organization.

 Here are a few tips to guarantee employee monitoring success for your business:

-1. Answer Your Why
+1. Answer Your “Why”

-First and foremost, ask yourself why you want to know and measure that particular employee, process or area of working life?
+First and foremost, ask yourself why you want to know and measure that particular employee, process, or area of working life?
 If you’re unable to answer why that piece of data matters to you, then it’s going to be a waste of your time and effort in having to manage it.